 342 Multi Camera Production for Television Fall, Spring, Summer.
 3(2-2) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
 SA: TC 342 Conceptualizing, designing, planning, producing, directing and evaluating multi-camera video programs.

 343 Audio Production Fall, Spring, Summer.
 3(2-2) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
 SA: TC 343 Basic audio production techniques.
 In-depth audio and radio industry analysis.
 Media writing.

-344 Sound Design for Cinema, Television, and Games Spring, Summer.
-3(2-2) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) RB: MI 343 R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Principles, technology, and techniques of sound design for media projects, including film, games, television, animation, and web.
-346 Game Design Fall.
-3(2-2) P: MI 231 or CSE 331 R: Open to students in the Department of Media and Information or in the Department of Computer Science and Engineering or in the Game Design and Development Minor or in the Information and Communication Technology for Development Minor.
-SA: TC 346 Analyze, critique, and design of non-digital and digital games.
-Overview of game industry.
+Sound Design for Cinema, Television, and 344 Games Spring, Summer.
+3(2-2) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) RB: MI 343 R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor Principles, technology, and techniques of sound design for media projects, including film, games, television, animation, and web.
 347 Advanced Three-Dimensional Computer Animation Spring.
 3(2-2) P: MI 247 R: Open to students in the Department of Media and Information or in the Game Design and Development Specialization.
 SA: TC 347 How aesthetic skill, technical competency, and engaging performance are woven together to create compelling animation using 3D computer graphics.
 Use of industry standard software to create, manipulate and render synthetic characters and their environments.
-Web Design and Development 349 Fall, Summer.
+349 Web Design and Development Fall, Summer.
 3(2-2) P: (MI 220 or MI 231 or CSE 231) or (CAS 204 and CAS 205) RB: MI 231 R: Open to students in the Department of Media and Information or in the Department of Computer Science and Engineering or in the Design Specialization or in the Information and Communication Technology for Development Minor.
 SA: TC 349 Preproduction, design and development of web sites, services, and applications that employ primarily web browser technologies.
-Evaluating Human-Centered Technology Spring.
+350 Evaluating Human-Centered Technology Spring.
 3(2-2) P: MI 220 and MI 250 How to form context-specific inquiry based on user needs and goals, assess fundamental usability problems, conduct lab-based summative evaluation methods, summarize their evaluation results into reports and design suggestions.
 Producing For Cinema and Television 351 Spring.
 3(3-0) P: (MI 241) or (CAS 112 and CAS 201 and CAS 202) R: Open to students in the Department of Media and Information or in the Documentary Production Minor or in the Fiction Filmmaking Minor.
-SA: TC 351 Conceptualizing, designing, planning, and developing projects for cinema and television 355 Media and Information Research Spring.
+SA: TC 351 Conceptualizing, designing, planning, and develop-ing projects for cinema and television.
+Media and Information Research 355 Spring.
 3(3-0) RB: Completion of University Math Requirement SA: ADV 340, ADV 355, TC 376, TC 355 Applied media and information research methods, practices, techniques and ethics.
 Data analytics, visualization and online research methods.
 360 Media and Information Management Fall.
-3(3-0) P: MI 201 or concurrently RB:

-Completion of Tier I Writing Requirement Basic principles of managing and financing media and information companies, media projects, and information applications.
+3(3-0) P: MI 201 or concurrently RB: Completion of Tier I Writing Requirement Basic principles of managing and financing media and information companies, media projects, and information applications.
 361 IT Network Management and Security Spring.
 3(3-0) P: MI 201 or CSE 231 RB: MI 360 SA: TC 361 Structure, design, and management of data networks with a focus on business settings.
-Examination of information technology security issues specifically in the context of data networks and new, digital media Advanced 3D Modeling 377 Fall.
+Examination of information technology security issues specifically in the context of data networks and new, digital media and ITs.
+Advanced 3D Modeling 377 Fall.
 3(2-2) P: MI 247 R: Open to students in the Department of Media and Information.